neulab/ExplainaBoard/docs/add_new_tasks.md

 Let's take `text_classification` as an example to show how to add a new task for ExplainaBoard.

-To do so, you would first need to add your task to the modules `tasks.py` and `table_schema.py`.
+To do so, you would first need to add your task to the modules `tasks.py`.
-After doing so, you would also need to create a loader, builder, processor and unittest for the new task, placed under the relevant directories.
+After doing so, you would also need to create a `Loader`, `Processor`, and unit tests for the new task, placed under the relevant directories.